 Considering that Xbox Live Gold costs $59.99 for a year's access ($4.99 per month, or $10.99 a month if paying monthly), the Netflix price looks tempting.

 However, while the firm might not charge extra for gaming, it has to recoup its costs somehow.
-As things stand, Netflix is no stranger to price rises, so expect to see your monthly fee increase in the coming years.
+As things stand, Netflix is no stranger to price rises, so expect to see your monthly fee increase in the coming years (they went up again in January 2022 for US customers).
 Which could be irritating for anyone not interested in gaming.